Adthena/adthena-test/README.md

 `docker-compose up .`

-The application will be accessible on http://localhost:8080/
+The application Client will be accessible on http://localhost:8080/ The application API will be accessible on http://localhost:8880/

 ### Notes